 SE Tacoma Street has bike lanes within the sub area, except for a short section east of SE 17th Avenue and second section east of SE McLoughlin Boulevard, where gaps exist.
 SE 17th Avenue has no bike lanes within the City of Portland.
 Within the City of Milwaukie, 17th Avenue has bike lanes, but a few gaps are present.
 The City of Milwaukie's TSP has proposed to build bike lanes along their section of SE 17th Avenue12, and the City was awarded an MTIP grant in 2012 to design and construct the project.
 SE Main Street in the study area has bike lanes between downtown Milwaukie on the south and SE Moores Street, near the Springwater Trail, on the north.
-A connection between the station and the bike lanes on SE Main Street would be needed for this to be a viable bicycle access route.
-The current connection between SE Main Street and the Springwater Trail features a tight switchback that is difficult to maneuver, and it relies on the east sidewalk of McLoughlin Boulevard between SE Moores Street and the trail access.
+A connection between the station and the bike lanes on SE Main Street and the Springwater Trail features a tight switchback that is difficult to maneuver, and it relies on the east sidewalk of McLoughlin Boulevard between SE Moores Street and the trail access.
 The sightlines for cyclists in this section are obstructed by the fence and building located between the trail and Moores Street.